thenumbernine/lua-ffi-wasm/README.md

-Lua + luaffifb + emscripten's SDL / GLES to WASM -- used a browser port of my LuaJIT + OpenGL + SDL framework.
+Lua + luaffifb + emscripten's SDL / GLES to WASM -- used a browser port of my LuaJIT + OpenGL + SDL framework, found [here](https://github.com/thenumbernine/glapp-js).

-Lua is 100% vanilla Lua 5.4.7.
+The Lua implementation is Lua 5.4.7, no modifications.

-FFI support is by my [fork](https://github.com/thenumbernine/luaffifb) of the now-archived [luaffifb](https://github.com/facebookarchive/luaffifb) project.
+The FFI support is from my [fork](https://github.com/thenumbernine/luaffifb) of the now-archived [luaffifb](https://github.com/facebookarchive/luaffifb) project.

 [Emscripten](https://emscripten.org) is providing the WASM compiling as well as the SDL, GLES, LibPNG, etc libraries.
 Emscripten is also providing `dlsym` support for the FFI.

 This repo contains a Makefile for compiling, the submodules, and the lua-interop layer JavaScript file.